Psoriasis or Something Else? Here’s How to Tell

 How Does Psoriasis Work?

 Psoriasis happens when your immune system switches your skin cell turnover cycle to fast forward.
 Typically, new skin cells form and shed in a month.
 With psoriasis, skin cells turn over in only three or four days.
-But instead of shedding, the skin cells pile up and cause a kind of skin cell traffic jam on the surface of your skin.
-The resulting red patches topped with silvery gray plaques — scales of dead skin cells — may appear on any part of the body, although they mostly appear on knees, elbows and the scalp.
+Instead of shedding however, the skin cells pile up and cause a kind of skin cell traffic jam on the surface of your skin.
+This results in red plaques topped with silvery gray scale. —.
+Although they mostly appear on knees, elbows and scalp, psoriasis can appear on any part of the body including the underarms and genitals.
+While psoriasis is most commonly associated with the skin, it can also be associated with arthritis and increased cardiovascular mortality.
+Early intervention guided by your dermatologist will help to prevent potential adverse events.

 Psoriasis vs. Eczema

-Psoriasis and eczema are both going to be itchy.
-Very itchy.
-But psoriasis also stings, like a bite from an insect.
+Even though psoriasis and eczema are both itchy, psoriasis also stings, almost like a bite from an insect.
 That’s a key difference.
 Both may appear similar, but skin inflamed by psoriasis can appear redder and thicker than skin inflamed by eczema.
 It may take a trained board-certified dermatologist’s eye or biopsy to tell the difference.

 Psoriasis vs. Seborrheic Dermatitis

 Another contender among psoriasis-lookalike conditions is seborrheic dermatitis.
 A key difference is oil — sebum to be exact, the oily substance produced by your skin to protect it.
-But when too much sebum gets produced, it can clog the pores and bad things can happen.
-One of these is seborrheic dermatitis (“seborrheic” coming from the word “sebum”).
+But when too much sebum gets produced, a yeast that lives on the skin known as Malassezia becomes overactive.
+This results in the characteristic skin findings associated with seborrheic dermatitis .

-Psoriasis, in contrast, is dry.
-Any patches and flakes will be dry and silvery, while those of seborrheic dermatitis will be yellowish white and oily.
+Psoriasis, in contrast, will be dry and silvery.
 Both conditions can itch, but only psoriasis will sting.

 There is also a condition called sebopsoriasis where seborrheic dermatitis and psoriasis overlap.
 In that case, you will likely have the symptoms of both.